Research Award: Food, Environment, and Health 2019

-The FEH program invites research proposals that will improve understanding of developing countries’ food systems and explore how public policies and innovations can support healthy and sustainable diets for the prevention of chronic diseases.
-Wherever possible, we also encourage applicants to include measures of impact of such interventions on different social groups, on various actors in the food system, and on the natural environment.
+As part of applications for a Research Award at IDRC, the FEH program invites research proposals that will improve our understanding of developing countries’ food systems, and explore how public policies and innovations can support healthy and sustainable diets for the prevention of chronic diseases.
+Wherever possible, we also encourage applicants to include measures of impact of such interventions on different vulnerable groups, age groups, on different actors in the food system, and on the natural environment.

 Possible types and topics of research projects may include, but are not limited to:

-- Analysis of food systems trends and their impact on affordability, availability, and quality of healthy foods relative to ultra-processed foods.
+- Analysis of food systems trends and their impacts on affordability, availability, and quality of healthy foods relative to ultra-processed foods;

-- Cross-sector analyses for improving coherence between various public policies and regulations (e.g. trade, agriculture, health) that impact the determinants of food systems, healthy diets, and prevention of non-communicable disease prevention.
+- Cross-sector analyses for improving coherence between various public policies, regulations (e.g. trade, agriculture, health), and private sector actions that impact the determinants of food systems, healthy diets, and prevention of non-communicable disease prevention;

 In order to maintain a strategic and focused approach within the large and complex field of food systems research, please note that the following types of projects are outside the scope of the program: